Morbius00/API-Wrapper-Package/README.md

 ## Testing:
 Finally, users can write tests to ensure that the package functions behave as expected in different scenarios.
 They can use testing frameworks like Mocha or Jest to write and run tests for the package functions.

-## code snippet where a user imports and uses API wrapper package to fetch posts from an API: ##
+### A code snippet how a user imports and uses API wrapper package to fetch posts from an API: ##

 ```javascript
 // Import the API wrapper package